np-mrd/npmrd_cross_domain_integration_docs/docs/deposition_exchange/identifier_update_breakdown.md

     - [extracted_experiment_folder](#compounds_nmr_metadata_extracted_experiment_folder)
     - [experiment_type](#compounds_nmr_metadata_experiment_type)
     - [filetype](#compounds_nmr_metadata_filetype)

+- json_version <a name="json_version"></a>
+  - Description: The version of the json format.
+Increments whenever the json format is updated
+  - Example: `1.01`
+  - type: float

 - submission_uuid <a name="submission_uuid"></a>
   - Description: Internal reference ID for the deposition system.
 This is the primary key for submission-based data storage.
 Fixed length 36 character uuid string.